apache/buildstream/doc/source/tutorial/autotools.rst

 Summary
 -------
-Now we've used a builtin :ref:`build element <plugins_build_elements>`, and we've taken a look into :ref:`how variables work <format_variables>`.
+Now we've used an external :ref:`build element <core_buildelement_builtins>`, from the ``buildstream-plugins`` package and we've taken a look into :ref:`how variables work <format_variables>`.

-When browsing the :ref:`build elements <plugins_build_elements>` in the documentation, we are now equipped with a good idea of what an element is going to do, based on their default YAML configuration and any configurations we have in our project.
+When browsing the :ref:`build elements <core_buildelement_builtins>` in their respective documentation, we are now equipped with a good idea of what an element is going to do, based on their default YAML configuration and any configurations we have in our project.
 We can also now observe what variables are in effect for the build of a given element, using :ref:`bst show <invoking_show>`.